 You also need to sign up if you have end-stage renal disease.
 Medicare covers dialysis treatment for people who have permanent kidney failure.

-You can get more information and sign up for Medicare by calling the Social Security office at 1-800-772-1213 or by applying online at www.socialsecurity.gov/medicareonly.
+You can get more information and sign up for Medicare by calling the Social Security office at 1-800-772-1213.
+Or you can apply online at www.socialsecurity.gov/medicareonly.